-By submitting this letter, we certify that we have lodged an Intention-to-Bid Deposit of value US \$2.3 million (two million, three hundred thousand US Dollars) with the Commission's bankers.
+By submitting this letter, we certify that we have lodged an Intention-to-Bid Deposit of US\$ \\\\\(\\\United States Dollars with the Commission's bankers to qualify us to bid for ---- Lots of 2 X 5 MHz Spectrum.

-By submitting this application and deposit we understand that we have entered the licensing process to purchase a spectrum license and will perform all obligations as stipulated in the Information Memorandum.
+By submitting this application and deposit we understand that we have entered the licensing process to purchase a Spectrum License for each of the States of the Federation and the FCT and will perform all obligations as stipulated in the Information Memorandum.

-We also understand that by entering into this licensing process we are making a commitment to abide by the requirements and rules in relation to this 2.3 GHz spectrum licensing process as communicated by the Commission and that the Commission reserves the right to impose financial penalties in the event of infringement of these requirements and rules.
-Any such financial penalties will be deducted from our Intention-to-Bid deposit.
+We also understand that by entering into this licensing process we are making a commitment to abide by the requirements and rules in relation to this 2.6 GHz Spectrum licensing process as communicated by the Commission and that the Commission reserves the right to impose financial penalties in the event of infringement of these requirements and rules.
+Any such financial penalties will be deducted from our Intention- to-Bid deposit.